pilartomas/beeai-workshop/docs/lab-3/README.md

 ---
-title: Lab 3
-description: Lab 3 description
+title: Use the BeeAI Platform
+description: Run the BeeAI Platform and use your agents in the UI
 logo: images/ibm-blue-background.png
 ---

-# Lab 3 description
+# Use the BeeAI Platform

+under construction